 One saw the mud, and the other saw stars.
+(Dale Carnegie)

 Then it may also be that there can be no truth which does not confirm or directly infer the potential existence or truth of its opposite.
 Our whole existence is framed in the juxtaposition of opposites - good and bad, light and dark, hot and cold, to name but a few - whereby neither polarity exists in isolation without its opposite.
 What does bad mean if there is no good?
 What does good mean if there is no bad?
-For example, it may be true beyond a doubt that the world is imperfect - fleeting, transitory and full of imperfections and suffering, and yet from another perspective it has to be true beyond a doubt that everything is perfect, simply because that is how it is and cannot possibly, in this very moment, be any other way.
+For example, it may be true beyond a doubt that the world is imperfect, fleeting, transitory and full of imperfections and suffering, and yet from another perspective it has to be true beyond a doubt that everything is perfect, simply because that is how it is and cannot possibly, in this very moment, be any other way.
 Similarly, every perspective simultaneously negates and complements its opposite and it is the interrelationship between them that creates the very drama of life.
 They are opposites, yet each concept gives meaning to the other and it is only the contrast between them that allows for anything to have any meaning at all.
 Thus perfection and imperfection, like all pairs of opposites, are but two inseparable sides of one and the same single coin.

 Emptiness or nothing is generally thought of, therefore, as simply having no existence on its own because our whole reality and intellectual understanding is based on the relationship between one thing and another.
 As space or emptiness, it only is only identifiable as such when there is something in it.
 Yet, as Lao Tzu would say, it is the emptiness that makes things useful, like the windows and doors of a house or the hub of a wheel.
 And where indeed are our thoughts displayed, if not in emptiness?
 The screen must be empty to display the pictures.
 The cup must be empty to hold its contents.
 And yet can emptiness itself really be confined in any way?
 The walls of a container simply divide space from space, like a line drawn on water, whereas that emptiness is infinite and definable only as the absence of anything at all.

-Yet it is this total emptiness, devoid of the duality of subject and object and without any of the coverings of existence as we know it, that can best be labelled the only truly unalterable ‘truth’ when compared to the ever-changing impermanence and play of opposites in the realm of ‘something’.
+Yet it is this total emptiness, devoid of the duality of subject and object and without any of the coverings of existence as we know it, that can best be labelled the only truly unalterable ‘truth’ when compared to the ever-changing impermanence and interaction of opposites that comprises the realm of ‘something’.
 Indeed, depending for its appearance on the ‘presence’ of emptiness, but lacking any stability or constancy and therefore, we might say, any permanent truth, this whole creation, including 'us' and our experience of it, most resembles some kind of illusion.

 In this respect, Buddhist teaching talks about two truths - an ‘ultimate’ truth indicating absolute, non-dual emptiness and the other, the conventional, 'relative' truth of the existence of multitudinous names and forms with which we are so familiar.

-Longchen Rabjam, the 14th century Tibetan master and mystic, attributes the idea of relative truth or the apparent reality that we see in the phenomenal world to a case of mistaken identity, whereby the ultimate formless and single reality, while constituting the undeniable sense of ‘presence’ or 'reality' that we feel in the appearance in the form of all phenomena, erroneously identifies itself as that separate, localised and particularised existence of each of those multifarious objects, which in turn gives rise to the idea of ourselves as their subject.
+Longchen Rabjam, the 14th century Tibetan master and mystic, attributes the idea of relative truth or the apparent reality that we see in the phenomenal world to a case of mistaken identity, whereby the ultimate formless and single reality, while constituting the undeniable sense of ‘presence’ or 'reality' that we feel in the appearance and form of all phenomena, erroneously identifies itself as the separate, localised and particularised existence of each of those multifarious objects, which in turn gives rise to the idea of ourselves as their subject.
 Thus everything appears to be real or true while in actuality the whole show is completely unreal or fictional like a figment of the imagination, a dream, a mirage or phantom.